Teylers Museum: Heritage site

 The museum is on the top 100 Dutch heritage sites list compiled by the Department for Conservation in 1990.
 It was nominated on 12 December 2011 by the Dutch Cabinet for UNESCO World Heritage Site status, based on its long history as a public knowledge institute and its continued efforts to preserve public access to its collections.
 However, the nomination was withdrawn in 2013.

 Administration

-Marjan Scharloo is the museum director and Terry van Druten is the conservator of the museum.
-From the 1.1.2022 Marc de Beyer will be the new director of the museum.
+Since 1 January 2022, Marc de Beyer is the museum director.
+The former director is Marjan Scharloo.
+Terry van Druten is curator of the art collections of the museum, Trienke van der Spek is curator of the scientific collections, including fossils, minerals and the library.

 The museum had 137,000 visitors in 2019.

 Teylers Museum is a member of the Museumvereniging (Museum Association).